 2. Lie back on the bolster or blankets with your knees bent.

 3. Place the folded blanket under your head and neck.
+Place another blanket over your legs if desired.

 4. Extend your legs one at a time.